giantswarm/docs/sources/guides/ruby_on_rails.md

 ### Run

-Thats it.
+That's it.
 With the `swarm` command line tool we can now create and start our containers on the Giant Swarm cluster:

 ```
 $ swarm create